-For whatever reason (most likely the fact that viewing is easier than reading), films don’t seem to get the same kind of cultural respect as books do.
-Which is a shame because excellent movies can be just as entertaining, mind-expanding, and life changing as good books.
+For whatever reason (most likely the fact that viewing is easier than reading), films don’t seem to garner the same kind of cultural respect as books do.
+Which is a shame because excellent movies can be just as entertaining, mind-expanding, and life-changing as good books.
 Scenes, characters, and quotes from the greatest movies stay with us long after we view them.
-Their ability to transport you to different times and exotic locations, to completely absorb you in the story, make movies one of the closest approximations of real magic we have in this world.

-We didn’t want to make a list of movies that consisted solely of violence and gratuitous T and A that make up most guy movie lists.
-Nor did we want to create a list of just independent avant-garde movies that while culturally or cinematically significant, aren’t very entertaining.
-We wanted to create a well rounded list of films that have something to say about manliness.
+We didn’t want to make a bro-y list, in which the movies were selected based on their amount of titillating sex and explosive violence.
+Nor did we want to create a high-brow list consisting solely of independent avant-garde movies that, while culturally or cinematically significant, aren’t very entertaining.
+We wanted to create a well-rounded list of films that have something to say about manliness.
 Some of the movies speak poignantly about what it means to be a man.
 Others give examples of true manliness in action.
 Some are lessons in how not to be a man.
-And others are simply entertaining movies that are just plain manly.
+And others are simply entertaining movies that are just plain virile.
 But the common thread that runs through all of them is that they’re great movies that have stood the test of time.

 This group of Allied POWS fought the enemy the best way they could – by bustin’ out of prison.
 Based on a true story, the film has been hailed as one the greatest escape movies of all time.
 Despite its length (172 minutes), the movie maintains interest through the engaging relationships of the prisoners.
 Each individual contributes their skills and personality to the effort, even the self-interested American (played by Steve McQueen).
 I guess his skill would be making killer motorcycle chase scenes.

 Best line: “I’m going . . . out.”